The Subs: Live on stage

 After the success of "Kiss My Trance" in 2008, The Subs started to tour with live shows.
 They soon established a solid stage reputation, as energetic live performances and a raw punk attitude became their trademark.
 Frontman Papillon's movement on stage is often referred to as that of a mad professor, because of the combination of knob twisting the hi-tech gear and sometimes-crazy climbing habits and risky stage dives.

 The Subs were invited to play at venues around Europe.
-But Australia, Singapore and Thailand soon discovered the band as well.
-Extensive touring brought The Subs to a series of renowned clubs, including The Fabric, The Egg, and Audio in London (UK), Button Factory in Dublin (Ireland), Womb in Tokyo (JP), Space in Ibiza, Social Club and La Machine in Paris (France), Ancienne Belgique in Brussels, Melkweg and Paradiso in Amsterdam, and the Razzmatazz in Barcelona (Spain).
+Australia, Singapore and Thailand discovered the band shortly thereafter.
+Extensive touring brought The Subs to a series of clubs, including The Fabric, The Egg, and Audio in London (UK), Button Factory in Dublin (Ireland), Womb in Tokyo (JP), Space in Ibiza, Social Club and La Machine in Paris (France), Ancienne Belgique in Brussels, Melkweg and Paradiso in Amsterdam, and the Razzmatazz in Barcelona (Spain).

 The band's lively live performance quickly made them a fan-favourite on festivals both at home and abroad.
-Over the past few years, The Subs have featured at Rock Werchter, Pukkelpop, Dour Festival, Tomorrowland, I Love Techno, Laundry Day, Lokerse Feesten, Feest in het Park, Les Ardentes, Couleur Café and 10 Days Off in Belgium, ADE, Lowlands, Solar Festival, Dance Valley, 5 Days Off and Pitch Festival in the Netherlands, Bestival, Global Gathering, Isle of Wight Festival, Creamfields and Electric Picnic Festival in the UK, and Les Eurockéennes, Printemps de Bourges and Paradis Artificielles in France.
+Over the past few years, The Subs have featured at Rock Werchter, Pukkelpop, Dour Festival, Tomorrowland, I Love Techno, Laundry Day, Lokerse Feesten, Feest in het Park, Les Ardentes, Couleur Café and 10 Days Off in Belgium, ADE, Lowlands, Solar Festival, Dance Valley, 5 Days Off, Pitch Festival and Kindergarten in the Netherlands, Bestival, Global Gathering, Isle of Wight Festival, Creamfields and Electric Picnic Festival in the UK, and Les Eurockéennes, Printemps de Bourges and Paradis Artificielles in France.